JoyfulProgramming/nerds_observability_course/Fix Bugs 20x Faster - From Zero to Incident Superh 96bbcf8408f04df9968ebe583824919e.md

 Click on the specific `Error adding border to preview`

-You’ll see the extra data we need:
+You’ll see the extra data:

 - `app.pattern.height`  - Pattern height
 - `app.pattern.width` - Pattern width